-Command Description Diagnostics entry WEBVISU_PGOP_DISABLE Disable WebVisu project via Ethernet PG/OP channel 0xE82D ) After a power cycle or loading a hardware configuration, project is set to the default value "enabled". the settings are retained.
-With reset to the factory settings or over all reset, the WebVisu
+Command Description Diagnostics entry WEBVISU_PGOP_DISABLE Disable WebVisu project via Ethernet PG/OP channel 0xE82D ) After a power cycle or loading a hardware configuration, project is set to the default value "enabled".

 Examples

 The structure of a command file is shown in the following.
 The corresponding diagnostics entry is put in parenthesizes.